Yaakov Turner

 Turner was the founder and head of the Israeli Air Force Museum.

-Biography
+Early life

 Yaakov Turner was born in Kfar Yona, Mandatory Palestine, to Jewish parents from Hungary and Poland.
 He graduated from Ben Gurion University of the Negev with a major in behavioral sciences.

 Military and police career

 Turner enlisted in the Israeli Air Force in 1953 and retired in 1985 as a brigadier general.
 In the Yom Kippur War he was an F-4 Phantom II pilot, and in the Six-Day War and the War of Attrition, he was the commander of an air combat squadron.

 In 1985 he founded the Israeli Air Force Museum in Hatzerim airbase near Beersheba.

 After his military service, he joined the Israel Police, where he became general commissioner (commander of the police) in 1990, a position he held until 1993.

 Turner served as president of the Israeli branch of the International Police Association.